Collin-Edwards/MIST_353_Assignment_5/README.md

 I also used [w3 Schools](https://www.w3schools.com) as a resource for this project.
 I used it to help with creating HTML code for tables and forms, and some review of the basics.
 I also utilized class code as a resource as well.

+For assistance with markdown writing, I used this page on [Github](https://docs.github.com/en/get-started/writing-on-github)

 [Bootswatch](https://bootswatch.com/) was used to find a theme for Bootsrap 5 use.
 I chose Lux for this version ot the prototype.
 ## Status and Improvement
 For this assignment, I did not achieve everything I had hoped to.
 Moving forward, I want to focus on some areas to make my prototype better and become better at application coding.
 Some of those things are: